Home Tenants Landlords Block Management Services Properties Contact

 - The Electrical Equipment (Safety) Regulations 1994.

-We can arrange for verification of compliance using one of our trusted fully qualified CORGI Engineers or Electricians.
+We can arrange for verification of compliance using one of our trusted fully qualified Gas Safe Engineers or Electricians.

 IMPORTANT INFORMATION for Landlords